MaterializeInc/materialize/doc/user/content/sql/show-clusters.md

 ### `mz_system` system cluster

-When you enable a Materialize region, a system cluster named `mz_system` will be pre-installed in every environment.
+A system cluster named `mz_system` will be pre-installed in every environment.
 This cluster is used for different system administration tasks, like billing and monitoring.